CSM Victoria Carei

-Clubul Sportiv Municipal Victoria Carei, commonly known as Victoria Carei, is a Romanian football club based in Carei, Satu Mare County and currently playing in the Liga III, the third tier of the Romanian football league system, following their promotion from the Liga IV – Satu Mare County in the 2021–22 season.
-Founded in 1923 Victoria Carei played sixteen seasons in Liga II and thirty-six seasons in Liga III.
-Their highest league finish is third, in the 1935–36 season of Divizia B.
+Club Sportiv Municipal Victoria Carei, commonly known as Victoria Carei, is a Romanian football club based in Carei, Satu Mare County and currently playing in the Liga IV – Satu Mare County, the fourth tier of the Romanian football.

+Founded in 1923, Victoria Carei played sixteen seasons in the second division between 1935 and 1988 and thirty-seven seasons in the third division between 1946 and 2024.
+Their highest league finish was 3rd place in the 1935–36 season of Divizia B.

 History

 First years and ascension (1923–1990)

+After the end of World War I and the Union of Transylvania with Romania, ratified in 1920 by the Treaty of Trianon, football activities resumed starting with the 1920–21 season.
+The teams from Satu Mare County took part in the Oradea District Championship, within the Northern Regional League, with the city of Carei being represented in the early seasons by Club Atletic Carei.

+Victoria Carei was founded in 1923 and competed in the Maramureș District Championship, finishing in 4th place in its first season.
+The team earned promotion to the Romanian second division at the end of the 1934–35 season, winning the Satu Mare District Championship and clinching the North League title by defeating Astra Sighet (4–1), Macabi Oradea (2–0), and CM Cluj (4–2) in the final.
+In the promotion/relegation play-off, Victoria faced Ceramica Bistrița, the last-placed team from Series III of Divizia B, securing a 1–0 victory away and following up with a decisive 3–0 win at home.
+The squad, coached by Muller, included players such as Corodi, Prunar, Stier II, Sabău, Danca, Albu, Tătar, Filipescu, Stier I, Almași and Hragyel.

-The first appearance in the Romanian divisional system football is recorded in the 1935–36 season of Divizia B - 3rd place.
-Follow another four consecutive seasons in the Second Division: 1936–37 - 13th place; 1937–38 - 9th place; 1938–39 - 8th place and 1939–40 in which withdrew at the start of the second half and lost the remaining nine matches with 0–3, ranking last and relegated.
+Victoria Carei made its Divizia B debut in the 1935–36 season of Divizia B, finishing in a respectable 3rd place on the league table.
+Follow another four consecutive seasons in the second division: 1936–37 - 13th place; 1937–38 - 9th place; 1938–39 - 8th place and 1939–40 in which withdrew at the start of the second half and lost the remaining nine matches with 0–3, ranking last and relegated.
 Also qualified to the second round proper of the 1937–38 Cupa României, eliminated after losing 0–7 with Unirea Tricolor București.

 Victoria Carei moved in the Hungarian football league system due to the Second Vienna Award which was signed on 30 August 1940, territory of Northern Transylvania being assigned from Romania to Hungary.